National Council of School

 for advice rendered to a

 client.
-And why would
+And why would any

-any client, especially a
+client, especially a public

-public agency supported
+agency supported entirely

-entirely by ratepayer
+by ratepayer dollars,

-dollars, agree to such a
+agree to such a deal?

-deal?
-What kind of legal
+What kind of legal advice

-advice is Otay receiving
+is Otay receiving if its

-if its attorneys won't
+attorneys won't stand

-stand behind that advice
+behind that advice

 without indemnity?

-Garcia says the
+Garcia says the indemnity

-indemnity clause is
+clause is perfectly legal

-within the rules of
+and within the rules of

 professional conduct.
 He